roboncode/shorty-go/README.md

 GET     /*              404 page
 ```

-## Config and Env variables
+### Config and Env variables

-This service uses [Viper](https://github.com/spf13/viper) for it's configuration.
-The config.yaml contains all the
+URL shortener uses [Viper](https://github.com/spf13/viper) to handle configuration.
+The `config.yaml` contains all the
-configurable variables.
+configurable variables and default values.
 You can also override any variables as environment variables.
 You will see examples of this
-in the docker-compose.yml.
+in the `docker-compose.yml`.
 You can also set the variables from the command line.

 ```
 ENV=prod STORE=mongo ./bin/urlshortener